 Luca serves as Lead Editor for the Joomla Community Magazine since March 2020.

-I started working with Joomla in 2009.
-Joined a JUG in 2012, two months later I was co-organizer :) (and stayed co-organizer for about five years).
+In 2009 I started working with Joomla, not knowing anything about webdesign.
+I joined a JUG in 2012, two months later I was co-organizer :) (and stayed co-organizer for about five years).
 I wrote articles about Joomla in a Dutch webdesigner magazine and speak at JUGs and JoomlaDays.
 I was on the Dutch JoomlaDagen team for three years.
 Since 2017 I'm a member of the team organizing Joostock (a Joomlacamp/unconference event).

 I was the editor of the Dutch Joomla web agency brochure, a brochure webdesigners can use to convince their potential clients that Joomla is the right choice for them.

-At Joomla Forum for the Future 2020 I volunteered to contribute as an author/blogger/copywriter
+At Joomla Forum for the Future (2020) I volunteered to contribute as an author/blogger/copywriter.